 The other mannerism adopted is Offense is the best defense and in order to deflect attention from one’s drinking /using, the other person’s vulnerabilities are pointed and picked upon and extolled, many times making the family feel guilty about themselves thereby enabling the addict to continue their using.

 “ I am not an addict”. “ I drink /use only on weekends so I do not have an addiction” The weekend benders might extend to absenteeism from work on a Monday and planning for it begins on the Wednesday of the week.
-There are some people who go on a binge of a month , take another month to recover and then go on another bender.. without realising that their lives are revolving around using or planning to use and the process has isolated them from their family , friends and work.
+There are some people who go on a binge of a month, take another month to recover, and then go on another bender.. without realizing that their lives are revolving around using or planning to use and the process has isolated them from their family, friends, and work.
 The family remains on the other side of this invisible glass wall through which their expressions, their words, their emotions - anger or love, do not seep through .

-“ I can handle it” is another classic lie to oneself – that proves to be a death knell .
-The belief here is that one can use socially , one can stop at 2 drinks or a few hits though every experience of the same proves otherwise.
-It is like looking for a banana peel to fall on every time expecting a different result. “ I can handle it “ continues even when the individual is in hospital dying of liver failure after vomiting blood by the buckets .
+“ I can handle it” is another classic lie to oneself – that proves to be a death knell.
+The belief here is that one can use socially, one can stop at 2 drinks or a few hits though every experience of the same proves otherwise.
+It is like looking for a banana peel to fall on every time expecting a different result. “ I can handle it “ continues even when the individual is in the hospital dying of liver failure after vomiting blood by the buckets.

 The individual would be visibly drunk swaying on one’s feet and yet deny vehemently that “ I am not drunk “

 Despite health being grossly affected, financial losses due to wrong decisions made due to using/drinking, relationships breaking down “ I don’t drink as much as …. “ “ That man cheated me in business, he made me sign the deal”